 Choosing to go against this offshoring trend and remaining steadfast to the company’s commitment to ‘Made in Britain’, Christopher pioneered the company’s investment in marketing, new manufacturing, infrastructure and skills to deliver continuous and sustainable growth.

 The company has multiplied sales 25 times in 25 years and today enjoys record sales of its luxury womenswear and employs 250 people.

-In 2015 Christopher was named as a leadership exemplar in the UK’s Top 100 Manufacturers and in the same year amongst Derbyshire’s most inspirational 250 people.
-Both Christopher and his father have been honored with a lifetime achievement award for contribution to British made fashion and direct marketing
+In 2015 Christopher was named as a “leadership exemplar” in the UK’s Top 100 Manufacturers and in the same year amongst Derbyshire’s most inspirational 250 people.
+Both Christopher and his father have been honoured with a lifetime achievement award for contribution to British made fashion and direct marketing

 At the age of 19, Christopher sailed the Atlantic and also started his own furniture repair business before completing a degree in mechanical engineering and joining the family company.